kubernetes/enhancements/keps/sig-release/20190121-artifact-management.md

 ### HTTP Redirector Design
-To facilitate world-wide distribution of artifacts from a single (virtual) location we will run a replicated redirector service in the United States, Europe and Asia.
-Each of these redirector s services will be deployed in a Kubernetes cluster and they will be exposed via an External Service behind a public IP address.
+To facilitate world-wide distribution of artifacts from a single (virtual) location we will ideally run a replicated redirector service in the United States, Europe and Asia.
+Each of these redirectors
+services will be deployed in a Kubernetes cluster and they will be exposed via a public IP address and a dns record indicating their location (e.g. `europe.artifacts.k8s.io`).

 We will use Geo DNS to route requests to `artifacts.k8s.io` to the correct redirector.
+This is necessary to ensure that we always route to a server which is accessible no matter what region we are in.
 We will need to extend or enhance the existing DNS synchronization tooling to handle creation of the GeoDNS records.

 #### Configuring the HTTP Redirector
 THe HTTP Redirector service will be driven from a YAML configuration that specifies a path to mirror